thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ### Troubleshooting

-In case of any issues you can examine service logs for errors.
-For example to see TBMQ logs execute the following command:
+In case of any issues, you can examine service logs for errors.
+For example, to see TBMQ logs, execute the following command:

 ```bash
 kubectl logs -f tbmq-0